alexjames/architecturediaries/security/core/authentication.md

 Session based auth is commonly done with cookies, making it more targeted towards web browsers.
 Applications outside the browser, mobile applications and IOT devices work better with tokens since they can more easily attach them to HTTP request headers and don’t have to implement cookie management.
 Some webapps may combine both session and token based authentication.

 Ultimately, both session and token based auth rely on the client presenting some bytes of data to the web server that prove its identity.
+Both schemes are equally susceptible to compromise when conducted over unencrypted channels.

 ## Case Studies